 In addition to taking your medical history, we will also ask detailed questions about your symptoms.
 Sometimes the precise symptoms can help the doctor nail down exactly which hormones are at issue.
 These questions are usually followed by lab tests.
 Urine tests, saliva samples, and blood tests all allow us to identify where hormones are lacking so we can help you get back to feeling like yourself.

 However, it’s important to remember that we need to establish a baseline before we can offer effective treatment.
 It’s not possible to know exactly what your hormone levels were like before you started experiencing an imbalance, and every person’s levels are different and unique to them.
 Thus it commonly takes a little adjustment to get to the perfect treatment.

-Once we’ve identified which hormones seem to be at issue, we can begin giving you bioidentical hormones to make up the lack.
-These hormones can be delivered by patch, cream, or injection, but the most effective method for most people is pellet therapy.
+Once we’ve identified which hormones seem to be at issue, we can begin giving you bioidentical hormones estrogen to make up the lack.
+These bioidentical hormones estrogen can be delivered by patch, cream, or injection, but the most effective method for most people is pellet therapy.